 Gender Flip: Oddly enough, the closest thing in the film to any DC Comics plot element is the resemblance between Laurel's arc and the original Batman comics origin story for Black Mask, the male C-list Batman villain who became comics Catwoman's personal Arch-Enemy.

 In Name Only: Go read a Catwoman comic.
 AnyCatwoman comic.
 Then compare it to this movie.
 Other than the main character being a cat-themed antiheroine who dresses in black leather and wields a whip, there's almost no resemblance.
+The closest this film gets to having anything in common with the source material is an off-hand comment about "other people who have had such abilities", and one of the photos on the table is Selina from Batman Returns.

 My Instincts Are Showing: Happens repeatedly to Patience after she is brought back to life.
 As to be expected, it freaks her out at first.